|

 It always seems so simple and you ask yourself why you hadn't seen that

 before.
 (Okay, my daughters ask me why I hadn't seen that before.)
+Your customers feel that same frustration when they can't figure out

 your web site, or your product.
 This important part of marketing gets